 'In its great work, the Home shows no distinction as to race or creed.

 At the time of the jubilee there were 75 boys in residence and 30 migrant English boys were expected to take up residence before the end of 1950.
 The orphanage had no government or parish assistance and survived on funds raised by the local community.

 Shipping records from 1952 refer to the institution as the 'Murray Dwyer Memorial Orphanage, Mayfield'.

-In the early 1960s the congregate accommodation at the Mayfield Home closed and the service was renamed the Murray Dwyer Group Homes under the direction of Centacare Newcastle.
+In the early 1960s the congregate accommodation at the Mayfield Home closed and the service was relocated and renamed the Murray Dwyer Group Homes under the direction of Centacare Newcastle.
 The service closed in 1979.

 Murray-Dwyer Boys' Home records are managed by CatholicCare Hunter-Manning Social Services.
 This agency has developed a database which lists the name of the child in care, their date of admission and discharge, and a cross reference to the surviving original records.

 CatholicCare Hunter-Manning Social Services holds many files and photographs of and about children cared for in orphanages and homes throughout the Diocese of Maitland-Newcastle.
 CatholicCare recognises the importance of the files they hold to those who have been in 'care'.
 There is no charge for the search and retrieval of records or for copying and postage.

 All requests for access/information should be directed to CatholicCare Hunter-Manning, Head Office:

 Cite this: http://www.findandconnect.gov.au/guide/nsw/NE00118